 To make the rite even more evocative and romantic, you can also choose to accompany it with poems or special readings by the wedding witnesses, and it is important that the celebrant explains the meaning of the rite to those present, so that everyone can appreciate the beauty and depth of this ancient gesture of love.

-Would you like to celebrate your wedding with this ritual?
+Would you like to celebrate your wedding with this ceremony?

 Then call Giovanni Romolo Flaccomio, GRF Celebrant, Celebrant of Civil Weddings and Symbolic Rites in Catania and Sicily, on +39 346 436 5000 or write an email to grfcelebrant@gmail.com and request a free consultation for your wedding.